Skip to main content

 Council of Europe instrument.
 Created the European Court of Human Rights (Strasbourg).
 The most developed regional human rights system.

-What is american Convention on Human Rights?
+What are american Convention on Human Rights?

 Show answer